awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

 ## Build the code

-This application has two parts: a user interface that uses React.js and a RESTful API created with C# and .NET 6.
+This application has two parts: a user interface that uses React and a RESTful API created with C# and .NET 6.
 The React user interface is a single-page application (SPA) that interacts with the C# RESTful API by making `GET`, `PUT`, and `POST` requests.